frederikgramkortegaard/eridu/README.md

 To use the compiler, the following command can be run:
 `./path/to/compiler < ./path/to/file.erd`.

 From here, the newly created `output.s` file can be constructed into a runnable by using `gcc`.
-Here it is important to not that the `-no-pie` flag for GCC is required when using strings.
+Here it is important to note that the `-no-pie` flag for GCC is required when using strings.

 We advice the reader to test the following examples:
 - `./build/compiler < examples/generic_vehicle_simulator.erd`